Best Diet for Cordon Bleu Finch

 Cordon Bleu Finch Nutritional Profile

 Nutrition for Cordon Bleu Finch must account for this species's 24x12x18 inches minimum (flight cage preferred) frame and naturally friendly disposition.
 Across a lifespan of 7-10 years, dietary consistency directly influences vitality and longevity.
 Cordon Bleu Finch birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Cordon Bleu Finch to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Cordon Bleu Finch to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Cordon Bleu Finch